Back pay for unpaid wages and overtime: Who qualifies?

 Join a California worker unpaid wages class action lawsuit investigation

-California labor laws provide strict protections for workers, even for truckers who are not based in the state but perform some work there.
+California labor laws provide strict protections for workers.
+This is true even for truckers who are not based in the state but perform some work there.
 If your employer fails to follow California labor laws, you could take legal action to recover unpaid wages and penalties.
-An experienced lawyer can help you navigate the complexities of California labor laws and recover compensation through an unpaid wages class action lawsuit.
+An experienced lawyer can help you navigate the complexities of California labor laws.
+You may be able to recover compensation through a class action lawsuit for unpaid wages.

 If you are a California worker or a trucker who worked in California and experienced labor law violations, you could be eligible to join this California unpaid wages class action lawsuit investigation.